 A receiving line these days is considered too formal.
 It is certainly inappropriate for any wedding above 50 guests as it takes too long.
 Instead, just go round each table introducing yourselves and welcoming your guests.

 3. Is there enough seating for everyone?
 If you're having a larger group in the evening, can everyone sit?
 Even though the evening 'do' may be a simple buffet, your guests will still want to sit to eat.

-4. Where will your photographer sit?
-You should provide seating for your photographer / videographer in the function room.
+4. Where will your wedding photographer sit?
+You should provide seating for your photographer / wedding videographer in the function room, conservatory and ceremony room.
 Keep the photographer in where dinner is being served so they don't miss something important by being stuck outside the room.

-5. Are you going to allow the live band, or musicians, and any other suppliers to have some food?
+5. Are you going to allow the Wedding Band and any other suppliers to have some food?
 Check whether the venue will help you out on this (if requested we should be able to plate something up for them).